-The Clinical Associate perform duties consistent with the area of practice and privileges, provide perioperative medical care.
+The Clinical Associate consistent with the area of practice and privileges, provide perioperative medical care.
 Manage patients during surgical and certain other medical procedures; including preoperative, intraoperative and postoperative evaluation and treatment.
 Direct resuscitation in the care of patients with cardiac or respiratory emergencies, including the need for artificial ventilation, pulmonary care, supervision of patients in post-anesthesia care units and critically ill patients in special care units.
 On call coverage may also be required.
 Case mix may include both general and specialty care.

 Duties and Responsibilities